 Anchorage – First official case of HIPAA “neglect”

 Alaska’s Anchorage Community Mental Health Services has received a dubious distinction from the federal government, per Tim Mullaney of McKnight’s Long-Term Care News.
-The five-facility healthcare provider reached a settlement with the HHS OCR (the agency that polices the healthcare law) in early December.
+In early December, the five-facility healthcare provider reached a settlement with the HHS OCR (the agency that polices the healthcare law).

 Tim writes that the ACMHS will pay the federal government $150,000 as a penalty for neglect of the Privacy and Security Rules contained within HIPAA Title II.
-This announcement is noteworthy especially because it is the first time a healthcare “covered entity” has been punished by the OCR for lack of action regarding fundamental data safeguards, including:
+This announcement is noteworthy mainly because it is the first time the OCR has punished a healthcare “covered entity” for lack of action regarding fundamental data safeguards, including:

 - disregard for software patching